 Following use of an AED, the device shall be cleaned and/or decontaminated as required.
 The electrodes and/or pads will be replaced as recommended by the AED manufacturer.

-Any member who uses an AED should contact the Communications Center as soon as possible and request response by EMS.
+Any member who uses an AED should contact a 911 operator as soon as possible and request response by EMS.

-414.8.2 AED REPORTING
+415.8.2 AED REPORTING

 Any member using an AED will complete an incident report detailing its use.